-relatively new trend may be key in a company's employee retention strategy: offering unlimited paid time off (PTO) to its workforce.
-Some employers may be nervous about not placing any cap at all on the amount of time workers can take off work, but a new flexible approach to workforce management may be just the ticket to separate an organization from competitors.
-What are the pros and cons to this strategy - and what legal issues do employers need to consider before unveiling an unlimited PTO policy of their own?
+A relatively new trend may be key in your employee retention strategy: offering unlimited paid time off to your workforce.
+Some employers may be nervous about not placing any cap at all on the amount of time your workers can take off work, but a new flexible approach to workforce management may be just your ticket to separate your organization from your competitors.
+What are the pros and cons to this strategy - and what legal issues do you need to consider before unveiling an unlimited PTO policy of your own?